websightgmbh/typo3-ws_textmedia_bootstrap/README.md

 This extensions will give you Fluid Styled Content Elements for Text with Media elements.
-Both a `standalone` element that adds a new element "Text & Media: Bootstrap" and a `replace` option are available.
+Both a `standalone` element that adds a new element "Text & Media - Bootstrap" and a `replace` option are available.

 By default, the standalone variant will be placed in the new content element wizard as well.
 Disable this behaviour in the extension manager.